filobot/docs/es/modules/anti-invites.md

 > Si eliminas un canal de la lista de permitidos, este módulo funcionará en dicho canal.
 {.is-warning}

-# Steps to add a channel to the allowed list
+# Steps to add a role to the allowed list

 ## **Paso 1**: Add a role to the allowed list